mchalko/iot-2023-1/README.md

 ### Database and Webpage

-The MongoDB was selected as the database management system and
+The MongoDB was selected as the database management system and the implementation of database interface was done by using python library ```pymongo```.

+The webpage was developed using Bottleneck Framework and Bootstrap.

 ## Procedure

 - First, the FIT IOT-LAB test M3 board was selected from the test bed.
 We focused only on two sensors in this board, namely light sensor and pressure and temperature sensor.
+SEnsors continues to measure light intensity, atmospheric pressure and ambient temperature.

+- Then, initiates the pressure sensor and light sensor to start sampling data using I2C communication.
+There is one sensor to mesasure both pressure and temperature.
+It reads temperature and then convert raw sensor data to temperature value in Celsius.
+The pressure raw sensor data converted to value in Pascals.
+Then, the light sensor

+-